myGat/AI-dungeon/DevTool/ReadMe.md

 ## Handle several projects

-When you call node with the terminal, there's a second optional argument: if you give it a folder name, the script will search for the buildFile.json file in this folder, and create in this folder a subfolder "generated scripts" to put the generated scripts.
+When you call node in the terminal, there's a second optional argument: if you give it a folder name, the script will search for the buildFile.json file in this folder, and create in this folder a subfolder "generated scripts" to put the generated scripts.
 This allow you to work in separate folders, with different fils to concatenate, and without destroying the generated scripts for this project.